wstrinz/debugger/README.md

 ## Credits

 * Thanks to the original authors: Kent Sibilev and Mark Moseley
-* Thanks to astashov for bringing in a new and improved test suite and various bug fixes.
+* Thanks to astashov for bringing in a new and improved test suite, adding printers support and various bug fixes.
 * Thanks to windwiny for porting to 2.0.0
 * Contributors: ericpromislow, jnimety, adammck, hipe, FooBarWidget, aghull
 * Fork started on awesome @relevance fridays!